Testing for financial crashes using the Log Periodic Power Law mode: Is the Underlying Mechanism Correct?

 We now follow the consequences of Eq. \ref{dp1} for the behavior of prices.
 Re-arranging Eq. \ref{dp1} gives us:

 To capture the behavior of the price, the hazard rate, $h(t)$, needs to be specified.
-Here, Johansen et al. \cite{JLS:2000} posit a model in which each trader $i$ is in one of two states, either bull (+1) or bear (-1).
+Here, \cite{JLS:2000} posit a model in which each trader $i$ is in one of two states, either bull (+1) or bear (-1).
 At the next time step, the position of trader $i$ is given by:

 The relevant parameter determining the behavior of a collection of such traders is the ratio $K/\sigma$, which determines a critical value of $K$, say $K_c$.
 If $K\ll K_c$ then the collection is in a disordered state.
 However, as $K$ approaches $K_c$ order begins to appear in the collection, with a majority of traders having the same state.
 As the value of $K$ approaches $K_c$ from below, the system becomes more sensitive to small initial perturbations.
-At the critical value, $K_c$, all the traders will have the same state, either +1 or -1.
-Johansen et al. \cite{JLS:2000} further assume that: i) the coupling strength $K$ increases smoothly over time up to $K_c$; and ii) the hazard rate is proportional to $K$.
+At the critical value, $K_c$, all the traders will have the same state, either +1 or -1. \cite{JLS:2000} further assume that: i) the coupling strength of $K$ increases smoothly over time up to $K_c$; and ii) the hazard rate is proportional to $K$.
 They do not justify these assumptions but the first one might be based on assuming that, as the frequency of fluctuations increases, traders become less sure of their own judgment and rely more on the judgment of their neighbors.
 In the next sections, we consider the evolution of $K$ over time.